Employee funds

 Employee funds (Löntagarfonder), sometimes referred to as Wage Earner funds, is a socialist version of sovereign wealth funds whereby the Swedish government taxed a proportion of company profits and put into special funds charged to buy shares in listed Swedish companies, with the goal of gradually transferring ownership in medium to large companies from private to collective employee ownership.
 The funds were controlled by representatives of Swedish trade unions.

+After abolition, the accumulated assets were wound up and redistributed through a liquidation process and new institutions created during the dismantling period.

 The idea was launched in the 1970s by the Swedish Social Democratic Party, and they were in place from 1982 to 1991.
 During the 2020 United States presidential election, the candidate Bernie Sanders proposed for employee funds to be adopted in the United States.

 Meidner Plan

 The plan to establish employee funds was introduced as the Wage Earners Funds Proposal, also known as the Meidner plan.
 It was first proposed in 1975 by the Swedish Trade Union Confederation (or the LO); a revised final draft was published in 1976.
 The Meidner plan gets its name from the LO economist Rudolf Meidner, who played a leading role in developing the idea and was the principal drafter of the plan.

 In 1971, the Swedish Trade Union Confederation commissioned a research committee to address union concerns about wages and the state of the economy.
 Despite the solidarity wage policy in place at the time (known as the Rehn–Meidner model), the gap in income between capital and labour was growing; the country was also experiencing a wave of labour unrest over pay.
 In particular, the Federation of Metal Workers stressed that the problems of investment planning and capital formation needed to be resolved without increasing the concentration of power and wealth in the hands of a minority.
 The research committee was headed by Meidner and produced its first report in 1975.